Hanoi Vietnam: Visiting the Old Quarter, Dining with Locals

 Walking around all day is hard work.
 Whether you are looking to have your shoulders rubbed, to sip down a drink with friends or to enjoy languishing with a hookah the Old Quarter has something for everyone.

-If you’re feeling the affects of the heat consider stopping for a massage.
+If you’re feeling the effects of the heat consider stopping for a massage.
 Ask your hotel to recommend one as they can sometimes be a little less than respectable.
 SF Spa is serene and proper.
 Their Aromatherapy massage will bring you back to life.

 At night The Old Quarter gets filled to the brim with Hanoians out to party.
 If you happen to be here on a weekend watch out the scooters are not pedestrian friendly and they take up every spare inch of sidewalk.